OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/experiments/04-oled-writing-text.md

 ### Building the Circuit

-This tutorial does not require you to use a breadboard as the OLED Expansion is a complete circuit.
+This expriment does not require you to use a breadboard as the OLED Expansion is a complete circuit.
 Plug it into your Expansion Dock and you're good to go!

 #### What You'll Need